FrontenderMagazine/howto-subheadings/eng.md

 If you don’t already know, the `hgroup` element is [obsolete][1] in [HTML5][2].

 Advice is now provided in the [HTML spec][3] on how to mark up subheadings, subtitles, alternative titles and taglines using existing and *implemented* HTML features.

 ## Advice for marking up subheadings and the like

 The important question for developers is: **How do I mark up these buggers**???

 To answer this advice has been [added][4] to the HTML specification on how to mark up subheadings, subtitles, alternative titles and taglines:

 > **Note:** Do not use `h1–h6` elements to markup subheadings, subtitles, alternative titles and taglines unless they are intended to be the heading for a new section or subsection.

-**Note:** Example below added 10/5/2013

 In the following example the title and subtitles of a web page are grouped using a `header` element.
-As the author does not want the subtitles to be included the table of contents and they are not intended to signify the start of a new section, they are marked up using p elements.
+As the author does not want the subtitles to be included the table of contents and they are not intended to signify the start of a new section, they are marked up using `p` elements.
 A sample CSS styled rendering of the title and subtitles is provided below the code example.

     <header>
     <h1>HTML 5.1 Nightly</h1>